portier/portier-broker/docs/key-management.md

 through three steps: next, current, previous.
 These three steps allow our rotation to work well with client cache.

-## Generating RSA keys

-Currently, the broker is not capable of generating RSA keys by itself, and instead an external command is invoked when a new key must be generated.
-By default, this command is `openssl genrsa 2048`, but this can be customized using the `generate_rsa_command` configuration option.
-This option is documented in the [example configuration file].

-[example configuration file]: ../config.toml.dist

 ## Import / export

 The broker provides import and export options for its private keys.
 These can